The Church of Jesus Christ of Latter-day Saints in Oklahoma: Missions

 On March 29, 1898, Oklahoma became part of the Southwestern States Mission, and it was included in the Central States Mission on April 4, 1904.
 The Oklahoma Mission was created on June 10, 1970, renamed the Oklahoma Tulsa Mission in 1974.
 The Oklahoma Oklahoma City Mission was created in 1990.

-In 2015, at the request of President Scott K. Shumway, the Oklahoma Tulsa Mission headquarters were relocated to Bentonville, Arkansas, which was geographically located in the center of the mission boundaries.
+In 2015, at the request of Scott K. Shumway, president of the Oklahoma Tulsa Mission, its headquarters were relocated to Bentonville, Arkansas, which was geographically located in the center of the mission boundaries.
 In June 2015, business was presented in the units across the mission boundaries sustaining the official name change to the Arkansas Bentonville Mission.

-In December 2016, the Tulsa, Tulsa East, and Bartlesville Stakes were transferred from the Arkansas Bentonville Mission to the Oklahoma Oklahoma City Mission.
+In December 2016, the Tulsa, Tulsa East, and Bartlesville stakes were transferred from the Arkansas Bentonville Mission to the Oklahoma Oklahoma City Mission.
 With this change, all 8 stakes in the state of Oklahoma were within the same mission boundaries.

 Temples

-The Oklahoma City Oklahoma Temple was dedicated on July 30, 2000, by President James E. Faust of the First Presidency.
-The temple was closed for more than two years for an extensive renovation and was rededicated on May 19, 2019, by President Henry B. Eyring.
+The Oklahoma City Oklahoma Temple was dedicated on July 30, 2000, by James E. Faust of the First Presidency.
+The temple was closed for more than two years for an extensive renovation and was rededicated on May 19, 2019, by Henry B. Eyring.
 An open house was held for the public before the dedication and guests included 20 state legislators.

-On October 5, 2019, during the church's general conference, church president Russell M. Nelson announced plans to construct the Bentonville Arkansas Temple.
-This temple will likely include congregations in Northeast Oklahoma as part of its district.
+On October 5, 2019, during the church's general conference, church president Russell M. Nelson announced plans to construct the Bentonville Arkansas Temple, which was dedicated in 2023.
+This temple district includes congregations in Northeast Oklahoma as part of its district.
+Then in 2023, Nelson announced a new temple would be built in Tulsa.